-All students are assigned one of these four as their tutor for the course.
-Your tutor marks the three assignments you send in but keeps in touch with you throughout the course to encourage and advise.
+All students are assigned one of these three as their Tutor for the course.
+Your Tutor marks the three assignments you send in but keeps in touch with you throughout the course to encourage and advise.

 The course is accredited by Cliff College as part of their short course programme.
-Ian White who is a Senior Tutor and the Short Course programme leader at Cliff College is this course's director and will be your main point of contact, besides your allocated tutor.
-Please do not hesitate to contact lan with any queries relating to assignment submission, marking or academic logistics.
+Ian White, formerly Senior Tutor and Short Course Programme Leader at Cliff College, is Our Course Director and will be your main point of contact, besides your allocated Tutor.
+Please do not hesitate to contact Ian with any queries relating to assignment submission, marking or academic logistics.

-Ian has been on the faculty team of Cliff College since 2001.
-He is a Methodist local preacher, a director of a charity working in the middle east and holds a MA in Evangelism studies.
+Ian was on the faculty team of Cliff College from 2001 to 2022 and now works for them as a consultant.
+He is a Methodist local preacher, a director of a charity working in the Middle East and holds a MA in Evangelism Studies.

+lan White

-Ian White 01246 584200 i.j.white@cliffcollege.ac.uk
+i.j.white@cliffcollege.ac.uk